 Money laundering is an act or attempted act of concealing or disguising the identity of illegally obtained proceeds so that they appear to have originated from legitimate sources.
-Money laundering is omnipresent and is present in most of the areas of business now.
-With the advent of digital technology and new forms of money such as cryptocurrencies, bitcoins, etc. has aggravated the problems more.
+Money laundering is omnipresent and is present in most areas of business now.
+The advent of digital technology and new forms of money such as cryptocurrencies, bitcoins, etc. has aggravated the problems more.

 Money laundering takes place into three stages –

 Placement Stage– This is the stage where the launderer segregates a large number of sums into smaller amounts and then deposits them either by cash or by cheques or by money orders.
 In this case, banks have to be little cautious and report high-value transactions(if they sense something suspicious).

 Layering stage – This is the stage where the launderer performs various transactions by making transfers to different bank accounts of family members, friends, relatives, or other persons, to different accounts of other countries.
 Or by purchasing gold, properties, shares, diamonds, etc.

 Integration stage – This stage is the final stage where the money launderer infuses the money back into the system, by purchasing shares, luxury items, and investing in a business, or real estate.
 During this stage, the launderer easily uses the money without getting caught due to the lack of authentication required.

 Anti Money Laundering Laws in India